-The HVI South Cat Canyon Stationary Source triggers the Regulation VIII offset thresholds for NO_x and ROC emissions.
-However, this source did not become subject to the emission offset requirements of Regulation VIII until adoption of revised Rule 802 in August 2016, therefore emission offsets are not required for the emissions associated with this permit.
-Any future increase in ROC or NO_x emissions will be evaluated for emission offsets.
+The Team Operating South Cat Canyon Stationary Source triggers the Regulation VIII offset thresholds for NOx and ROC emissions.
+However, this source did not become subject to the emission offset requirements of Regulation VIII until adoption of revised Rule 802 in August 2016, therefore emission offsets are not required for the existing emissions associated with this permit.
+Any future increase in ROC or NOx emissions will be evaluated for emission offsets.